 That said, we do believe that this bill is consistent with the principles of Federalism.
-Unlike past initiatives involving public sector collective bargaining, the Public Safety Employer-Employee Cooperation Act does not seek to impose a Federal law on States or involve the Federal bureaucracy in State affairs.
+Unlike past initiatives involving public sector collective bargaining, the "Public Safety Employer-Employee Cooperation Act" does not seek to impose a Federal law on States or involve the Federal bureaucracy in State affairs.
 It merely establishes a framework for collective bargaining.
 The bill is a modest, but crucial, effort.

 In fact, this legislation ultimately requires only one thing: a recognition that public safety officers have a right to sit down and talk about their livelihoods with their employer.
-If adopted, H.R.
-1093 would require that States guarantee the right of police officers and other public safety employees to form and join a union; bargain collectively over hours, wages and conditions of employment; sign a legally binding contract and utilize fact-finding in the event of an impasse.
+If adopted, S. 1016 would require that States guarantee the right of police officers and other public safety employees to form and join a union; bargain collectively over hours, wages and conditions of employment; sign a legally binding contract and utilize fact-finding in the event of an impasse.

-The legislation does not require binding arbitration and, as I noted earlier, it prohibits the right to strike.
-This is a significant concession on the part of the labor organizations which appear in support of this bill here today.
-I assure you, all of us here support binding arbitration.
-Without it, the employer holds all the cards and cannot be forced to agree to any demand-no matter how reasonable.
+This legislation does not require binding arbitration.
+We view this as a significant concession on the part of the rank-and-file.
+I can assure you, the FOP strongly supports binding arbitration at the State and local level.
+Without binding arbitration, the employer holds all the cards and cannot be forced to agree to any demand-no matter how reasonable.
 If good faith negotiations result in an impasse, the bargaining unit may request to utilize the services of an arbitrator, but the employer may reject this offer and implement whatever contract it chooses.
 Without binding arbitration, contracts will only include those items which management has expressly agreed to.

-I do not expect that impasses will be common, but rather that they will be rare.
+I do not expect that impasses will be common, but rare.
 It has been my experience that labor and management can resolve their issues if they have a means to discuss them.
 At the end of the day, the goals of the employer and the employee are the same: improving the safety of the public and of the officer.
+For that reason, we strongly believe strongly that the States will comply with the minimal standards in this bill, negating any need for an enforcement mechanism.